GitHubDragonFly/WinForms_User_Controls/README.md

   - a button control allowing horizontal, vertical and upside down text.
   - certain fonts will show as symbols.
 - RotationalPositionIndicator
+  - a control to indicate rotational position/angle.
-  - a control which could potentially be used as a weather vane.
+  - could potentially be used as a weather vane.
   - zero point could be selected as either of E (0), N (90), W (270) or S (270).

 Check the screenshots for the visual appearance of each control.